 Please note this water is not potable (i.e., not for drinking) so use only for bathing, washing and toilet flushing.
+You should purchase bottled water for drinking.

 You may set your fresh water system for either a city water connection or your on-board fresh water supply (see graphic above).